21y4d/nmapAutomator/README.md

 # Summary
-I have created this script as I was preparing for my OSCP exam.
-The main goal for this script is to automate all of the process of recon/enumeration that is run every time, and instead focus our attention on real pen testing.
+I have created this script as I was preparing for my OSCP exam.\n The main goal for this script is to automate all of the process of recon/enumeration that is run every time, and instead focus our attention on real pen testing.

 This will ensure two things: